cloudmesh-project/diabetic/readme.md

 Using Hadoop and Spark for Big Data Analytics: Predicting Readmission of Diabetic patients:
+Deployment of Spark on Chameleon, Jetstream and VirtualBox.

 1. download the github repository by typing the following command: